eProsima/vulcanexus/docs/rst/tutorials/tools/monitor_backend/monitor_backend.rst

     mkdir -p ros2_ws/src
     cd ros2_ws/src
-    ros2 pkg create --build-type ament_cmake monitor --dependencies fastcdr fastrtps fastdds_statistics_backend
+    ros2 pkg create --build-type ament_cmake monitor_tutorial --dependencies fastcdr fastrtps fastdds_statistics_backend

-You will now have a new folder within your workspace `src` directory called `monitor`.
+You will now have a new folder within your workspace `src` directory called `monitor_tutorial`.

 Writing the monitor application
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-From the `ros_ws/src/monitor/src` directory in the workspace, run the following command to download the `monitor.cpp` file.
+From the `ros_ws/src/monitor_tutorial/src` directory in the workspace, run the following command to download the `monitor.cpp` file.

 .. code-block:: bash